-Redemptions at the time of our initial business combination may be made pursuant to a tender offer or in connection with a shareholder vote.
+Redemptions in Connection with Our Initial Business Combination our initial business combination may be made pursuant to a tender offer or in connection with a shareholder vote.
 The redemption price will be the same whether we conduct redemptions pursuant to a tender offer or in connection with a shareholder vote.
-In either case, our public shareholders may redeem their public shares for cash equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of the initial business combination (which is initially anticipated to be \$10.00 per public share), including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, if any, divided by the number of the thenoutstanding public shares, subject to the limitation that no redemptions will take place if all of the redemptions would cause our net tangible assets to be less than \$5,000,001 and any limitations (including, but not limited, to cash requirements) agreed to in connection with the negotiation of terms of a proposed business combination.
+In either case, our public shareholders may redeem their public shares for cash equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of the initial business combination (which is initially anticipated to be \$10.00 per public share), including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, if any, divided by the number of the thenoutstanding public shares, subject to the limitation that no redemptions will take place if all of the redemptions would cause our net tangible assets to be less than \$5,000,001 and but not limited, to cash any limitations (including, requirements) agreed to in connection with the negotiation of terms of a proposed business combination